artpol84/poc/arch/concurrency/locking/pthreads_primitives/analysis_ARM64.md

+## Spin lock
 ```
 000000000000c85c <pthread_spin_lock>:
     c85c:       d10043ff        sub     sp, sp, #0x10
 ```

 ### Write 0x1 to the spinlock variable while in the exclusive mode
+* This is a logical SWAP operation: we read the old value to w1 and write a new value from w4
 * LDAXR:
   * Load-Acquire Exclusive Register derives an address from a base register value
   * Loads a 32-bit word or 64-bit doubleword from memory, and writes it to a register.
   * The memory access is atomic.
 The PE marks the physical address being accessed as an exclusive access.
 This exclusive access mark is checked by Store Exclusive instructions.
   * The instruction also has memory ordering semantics as described in Load-Acquire, Store-Release in the ARMv8-A Architecture Reference Manual.
 * STXR Ws, Wt, [Xn|SP{,#0}]
   * Ws:
     * 0 If the operation updates memory.
     * 1 If the operation fails to update memory.
   * Store Exclusive Register stores a 32-bit word or a 64-bit doubleword from a register to memory if the PE has exclusive access to the memory address
   * And returns a status value of 0 if the store was successful, or of 1 if no store was performed.
 ```
     c860:       52800024        mov     w4, #0x1                        // #1
     c864:       885ffc01        ldaxr   w1, [x0]